raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

 	![capture](images/capture10.png)

-1. Test you game to see the weightlifter pick up the weight as you hit the keys, but lower it again if you stop pressing them.
+1. Test your game to see the weightlifter pick up the weight as you hit the keys, but lower it again if you stop pressing them.

 1. If it's not working, have a look at the scripts below, and make sure yours are the same.